-There are many different conditions that can cause animals to be born with extra legs (a condition called polymelia).
+There are many different conditions that can cause animals to be born with extra legs (a condition also called polymelia, pygomelia, or supernumerary limbs).
 Some examples are described below.

-The main causes of extra limbs is the partial development of a conjoined twin, of a genetic mutation (spontaneous or inherited) that affects fetal development.
-It can also occur due to the effect injuries, toxins and/or infections during crucial periods of fetal development.
+The main causes of extra limbs is the partial development of a conjoined twin, or a genetic mutation (spontaneous or inherited) that affects fetal development.
+It can also occur due to injuries, toxins, and/or infections during critical periods of fetal development.

 This dolphin, caught off the coast of Japan, was documented to have an extra set of fins (2006).
 This abnormality was though to reflect that dolphins evolved from species that has hind legs.
 These fins are not really an abnormality, but may be cause by a mutation that activated a feature that was carried by the dolphins evolutionary ancestors, but is not normally expressed in modern dolphin.
 Fins of ths type are reported to occur occasionally and various species of dolphin and whale.